Dirty-Craft/telemine/README.md

 These are some features:

-- [ ] Sends a message when starting the server
+- [x] Sends a message when starting the server
 - [ ] Sends a message when server is fully started and ready
+- [ ] Sends a message when shutting down the server
 - [ ] Sends list of the online players in the group
 - [ ] Sends the death messages
 - [ ] Sends the advancement messages